 I had gone from being a graphic designer of 8 years, a Photoshop advocate of 16 years and knowing a lot to knowing absolutely nothing as a Data Engineer so it was hard to feel like I had made the right decision.

 It had taken me about a year to work towards changing careers into tech and the only feeling I had was guilt at the fact I had landed my dream job but regret everything.
-I felt dumb because it was like I had decided to leave a cushty job I was good at and decided to give it up for a carer that was difficult and that I was naturally bad.
+I felt dumb because it was like I had decided to leave a cushty job I was good at and decided to give it up for a carer that was difficult and that I was naturally bad at.

 Multiple people told me perhaps this job was not fitting for my natural talent and skills… but these people had not changed careers after 8 years of one path so yano… I won’t take their advice.
 I believe I can learn what I need to get better and become great at it.
 I wasn’t always good at graphic design from the get-go.
-I believe I can grow my skills and knowledge but it will just take time and I feel like I’m improving a lot already 🙂
+I believe I can grow my skills and knowledge but it will just take some time and patience.
+I feel like I’m improving a lot already 🙂

 Going To Therapy